Iraya language: Dialects and speech registers

 Basic vocabulary and grammar is shared across the dialects.
 Besides differences in pronunciation, the dialects differ in their preferred usage of words and expressions from the general Iraya vocabulary stock.
 Furthermore, there are regional borrowings from adjacent languages.
 Iraya from the lowland, living between the foothills and the plains, adopted some words from Tagalog.
 Iraya living in the foothills, or on the lower slopes of Ht.
-Halcon, adopt words from the closely related Alangan language.
+Halcon, adopted words from the closely related Alangan language.

 Besides a generally used colloquial register called Ibaba, Iraya knows a quasi-liturgical speech register known as Ita'as.
 This type of speech is used in power songs used by shamans of Occidental Mindoro.
 Ita'as is only understood by Shamans, and other people do not recognize this speech.
 A recording of the power song can be found in the San Teodoro area of Oriental Mindoro.

 Phonemes

 The Iraya languages distinguishes 20 phonemes: